Dora CLI Reference

 Monitoring Commands

-adora list (alias: adora ps)
+dora list (alias: dora ps)

 List running dataflows with metrics.

-adora list [OPTIONS]
+dora list [OPTIONS]

 | Flag | Default | Description |